Skip to Content

 Shoveling can be more dangerous than you might think, particularly for your heart.
 Every year, people are injured while clearing snow from their driveways and walkways, according to the National Safety Council.

-The rigors of shoveling snow, combined with harshness of winter weather, can put your heart at risk.
+The rigors of shoveling snow, combined with the harshness of winter weather, can put your heart at risk.

 “Snow shoveling is a physically demanding task, and it places a significant strain on the cardiovascular system, especially for those who are not accustomed to strenuous physical activity,” says Dr. Ameer Kabour, a cardiologist and Senior Medical Director of Cardiovascular Services with ThedaCare Cardiovascular Care.
 “Cold weather constricts blood vessels, which can increase blood pressure and the risk of blood clots, making snow shoveling even riskier.”